cubewebs/rick-morty-ngrx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

+# NGRX & RXJS

+This project is using ngrx version 14.3.2 https://ngrx.io/docs and rxjs 7.5.0 https://rxjs.dev/guide/operators to keep track of all the states in the app.

+# RICK AND MORTY API

+Retriving the data from https://rickandmortyapi.com/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.